ricsanfre/pi-cluster/docs/_docs/logging.md

 With this architecture, in the aggregation layer, logs can be filtered and routed to different logs backends: Elastisearch and Loki.
 In the future different backend can be added to do further online processing.
 For example Kafka can be deployed as backend to build a Data Streaming Analytics architecture (Kafka, Apache Spark, Flink, etc) and route only the logs from a specfic application.

-{{site.data.alerts.note}}
+## Log Management solution for the Pi Cluster

 Forwarder/Aggregator architecture will be deployed in the cluster.

+Both fluentbit and fluentd can be deployed as forwarder and/or aggregator.

+The differences between fluentbit and fluentd can be found in [Fluentbit documentation: "Fluentd & Fluent Bit"](https://docs.fluentbit.io/manual/about/fluentd-and-fluent-bit).

+Main differences are:

+- Memory footprint: Fluentbit is a lightweight version of fluentd (just 640 KB memory)

+- Number of plugins (input, output, filters connectors): Fluentd has more plugins available, but those plugins need to be installed as gem libraries.
+Fluentbit's plugins do not need to be installed.

+In this deployment fluentbit is installed as forwarder (plugins available are enough for collecting and parsing kubernetes logs and host logs) and fluentd as aggregator to leverage the bigger number of plugins available.

+{{site.data.alerts.note}} **About Fluent Operator**

+[Fluent Operator](https://github.com/fluent/fluent-operator) can be used to deploy forwarder/aggregation architecture in a Kubernetes Cluster.
+Fluent Operator applies Kubernetes controller design pattern enabling the declarative definition of the Fluentbit/Fluentd architecture to deploy.
+It supports the following forwarder/aggregationo control logs data pipelines in 3 modes:

+   -   Fluent Bit only mode: Deploy just Fluentbit as collection and distribution/aggregation layer.
+   -   Fluent Bit + Fluentd mode: Deploy Fluentbit as collector and Fluentd as distribution/aggregation layer to perform more complicated processing of logs.
+   -   Fluentd only mode: Deploy just Fluentd as collection and distribution/aggregation layer

+Most of the fluent-bit and fluentd plugins used are supported by Fluent Operator, but theCurrent limitations of Fluent Operator: Fluentd cannot be configured to be integrated with Prometheus.
+See [Fluent Operator issue #725](https://github.com/fluent/fluent-operator/issues/725)

+Becasue of this limitation Fluent Operator is not used in the Kubernetes Cluster

+{{site.data.alerts.end}}

 For additional details about all common architecture patterns that can be implemented with Fluentbit and Fluentd see ["Common Architecture Patterns with Fluentd and Fluent Bit"](https://fluentbit.io/blog/2020/12/03/common-architecture-patterns-with-fluentd-and-fluent-bit/).

-{{site.data.alerts.end}}

 ## Logging solution installation procedure